 Monica presently performs collaborative works in several festivals across North America including the Canadian Music Competition, Performing Arts BC Provincial Festival, Federation of Canadian Music Festival and Seattle Young Artists Music Festival.
 She enjoys adjudicating in festivals and giving masterclasses and workshops.
 She is also an ensemble member of the Apollo Duetto and Quartetto Vivo, performing in concerts and creating recordings of various genres of music.

 Born and raised in Vancouver, Monica comes from a family of musicians, her father being a past choral conductor and piano technician, and a brother who is a successful pianist and instructor.
 Monica has studied at the University of British Columbia and the Vancouver Academy of Music, obtaining her Bachelor of Music Degree in Piano Performance.
 She has also achieved her Royal Conservatory of Music Piano Performers and Teachers Diplomas with distinction.
 She is recognized as an advanced certified specialist for the Royal Conservatory of Music for piano and theory examinations.
-Monica had her musical training with Edward Parker, Lorraine Ambrose and Jane Coop.
+Monica had her musical training with Edward Parker, Winfried Rompf, Lorraine Ambrose and Jane Coop.
 She has had masterclasses with international renowned pianists with Rena Sharon, Angela Cheng, Louie Lortie, Marek Jablonski, Kevin Fitzgerald, Anton Kuerti and Kum Sing Lee.

 From a very young age of ten, Monica has taught piano and since then, never stopped teaching.
-Her passion in being a role model and instructor to students has compelled her to continue and inspire young children to continuously live with music.
-Her charismatic and lively personality has nurtured many students to develop a passion for music, teaching with such great patience and energy.
+Her passion in being a role model and instructor to students has compelled her to continue and inspire young children to endlessly live with music.
+Her charismatic and lively personality has nurtured many students to develop a passion for music, teaching with infinite patience and spirited energy.